Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 Big 12 Tournament 2019: Bracket, TV Schedule, Dates and PredictionsMarch 10, 2019

-The Big 12 Tournament is likely to play out in an unfamiliar manner this season.
+The Big 12 tournament is likely to play out in an unfamiliar manner this season.

 Kansas regularly comes into the conference tournament in the top spot, but that is not the case this year.
 The Jayhawks may have been a first-place team in the league every year since 2004, but head coach Bill Self and his team are in third place this season.